dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/find-user-id.md

 id: find-user-id
 ---

-You may need to find your user id to rotate your API token, and so on.
-Refer to the following steps to find your user id in dbt Cloud:
+Refer to the following steps to find your user ID in dbt Cloud:

 1. Go to **Account Settings**, **Team**, and then **Users**,
 2. Select your user, <br />